analogdevicesinc/testbenches/docs/testbenches/ip_based/dma_flock/index.rst

 .. note::

-   The test bench may end before the last frame is fully transferred at the reader stream interface.
+   The testbench may end before the last frame is fully transferred at the reader stream interface.

 .. warning::